physics-of-life-tu-dresden-DMC/physics-of-life-tu-dresden-DMC/README.md

 # Physics of Life – Data Management Center (PoL-DMC)

-Welcome to the official GitHub organization for the **PoL Data Management Center** at TU Dresden.
+Welcome to the GitHub account for the **PoL Data Management Center** at TU Dresden.
 This organization hosts tools and resources for managing, documenting, and sharing research data across the Physics of Life (PoL) research cluster.

 ---